Addiction Counselor Student and Professional Resources for Underrepresented Groups

 General Resources for Supporting Marginalized Groups in Addiction Counseling

-While every individual is unique and demands individual respect and assessment, and every marginalized group is often marginalized in its own unique way, there are still some general skills that counselors will find useful in dealing with any of them.
+While every individual is unique and demands individual respect and assessment, and every marginalized group is often marginalized in its own unique way, there are still some general skills that counselors will find helpful in dealing with any of them.

 American Foundation for Suicide Prevention

 One thing almost all marginalized populations have in common is an elevated risk of suicide when experiencing substance use disorders.
 So suicide prevention should be on the radar of every SUD counselor working with every kind of group on this list.
 AFSP offers a 24/7 lifeline for your clients when you can’t be available, as well as resources for learning more about suicide prevention to integrate with your own counseling efforts.
+For additional mental health support resources, please refer to our comprehensive mental health resource guide.

 Resources for Substance Abuse Counselors Working With Black, Indigenous, and People of Color (BIPOC)